 Playbill.com contacted Tony-winning Into the Woods composer-lyricist Stephen Sondheim, who stated that he had not been informed of any confirmed casting for the film at this time.

 A timeline for production on the film, which will be produced by Disney, has not been announced.
 Tony and Pulitzer Prize-winning Into the Woods book writer James Lapine authored the screenplay based on his own book for the 1988 musical.
 During an October reading of the screenplay, Lapine had streamlined the musical into a two-hour film.

-The cast of the October reading included Tony Award winner Nina Arianda (Venus in Fur) as the Baker's Wife, Tony winner Victoria Clark (The Light in the Piazza) as Cinderella's Mother/Granny/Giant, Tony Award winner James Corden (One Man, Two Guvnors) as the Baker and Tony Award winner Donna Murphy as the Witch.
+John DeLuca, who also produced Marshall's screen adaptations of " Nine" and "Chicago," is working on the film.
+The cast of the October reading included Tony Award winner Nina Arianda ( Venus in Fur) as the Baker's Wife, Tony winner Victoria Clark ( The Light in the Piazza) as Cinderella's Mother/Granny/Giant, Tony Award winner James Corden ( One Man, Two Guvnors) as the Baker and Tony Award winner Donna Murphy as the Witch.
 Murphy, a veteran of Sondheim's Passion, recently played the Witch in the Shakespeare in the Park production of Into the Woods.

 Into the Woods features a Tony-winning score by Sondheim and Tony-winning book by Lapine, who also staged both Broadway productions of the musical.
 Into the Woods premiered on Broadway in 1987 at the Martin Beck Theatre starring Bernadette Peters, Chip Zien, Joanna Gleason, Kim Crosby and Robert Westenberg.
 The original cast performance was preserved by PBS' American Playhouse in 1991.
 A 2002 Broadway revival played the Broadhurst Theatre.